uoft-tmi/signature-forgery-detection/README.md

 ## Credits

-This project was made by Dian Rong, Evelyn Phan, Angela Zhuo, Steven Lin, Dorothy Lee, and Puneet Kaur as a part of the University of Toronto's Truthworthy Machine Intelligence club.
+This project was made by Puneet Kaur, Steven Lin, Dorothy Lee, Evelyn Phan, Dian Rong, and Angela Zhuo, as a part of the
+University of Toronto's Truthworthy Machine Intelligence club.